-To further investigate if evolutionary structural rearrangements in ruminant chromosomes are associated with differences in expression levels of orthologous genes between species, we compared expression divergence of one-to-one orthologs for five species (Berthelot et al. 2018).
-These species were selected from the 20 species with available liver RNA-seq data to ensure the highest number of genes with no missing expression data and representing ruminant cetartiodactyls (cattle), non-ruminant cetartiodactyls (pig), and non-cetartiodactyl (human, mouse, and cat) lineages.
-We investigated whether genes found in or within 50 kbp of ruminant-lineage EBRs (including ruminant-, pecoran- or bovidae-to-cattle lineage EBRs) have a lower evolutionary similarity of expression between species, as measured by expression correlation, compared to the genes found in mammalian msHSBs (see Methods) for all the five species.
-Of 11,327 genes with liver expression data available for all five species, 112 genes were within or +/- 50 kbp of ruminant-lineage EBRs (see Methods), while 1,948 were found in mammalian msHSBs.
-After matching each gene near an EBR to a gene in a msHSB, we found that genes in/near the ruminant-lineage EBRs exhibited significantly lower cross-species expression correlation than genes in msHSBs, indicating that the genes in/near EBRs have a more diverged gene expression in liver between species than genes in msHSBs (100 iterations, Wilcoxon signedrank test p-value < 0.0001, Fig. 5a).
-This difference was due to a lower correlation of expressions observed in the pair-wise comparisons of species involving cattle (Wilcoxon signed-rank test p-value < 0.0001) than in the comparisons not involving cattle.
-To rule out the possible random effect of a small gene set (112 genes in/near EBRs), we randomly selected and compared expression divergence between two sets of 100 genes with similar average levels of expression in msHSBs, repeated the process 2,000 times and found no significant differences in the expression divergence for any pair-wise comparisons of different species (p-value = 0.37).
+available for all five species, 112 genes were within or ±50 kbp of ruminant-lineage EBRs (Methods), whereas 1948 were found in mammalian msHSBs.
+After matching each gene near an EBR to a gene in an msHSB, we found that genes in/near the ruminant-lineage EBRs exhibited significantly lower cross-species expression correlation than genes in msHSBs, indicating that the genes in/ near EBRs have a more diverged gene expression in liver between species than genes in msHSBs (100 iterations, Wilcoxon signedrank test P-value < 0.0001) (Fig. 5A).
+This difference was due to a lower correlation of expressions observed in the pairwise comparisons of species involving cattle (Wilcoxon signed-rank test P-value<0.0001) than in the comparisons not involving cattle.
+To rule out the possible random effect of a small gene set (112 genes in/near EBRs), we randomly selected and compared expression divergence between two sets of 100 genes with similar average levels of expression in msHSBs, repeated the process 2000 times, and found no significant differences in the expression divergence for any pairwise comparisons of different species (P-value = 0.37).
 Similarly, two subsets of 100 genes were selected from non-EBR regions and the same comparison was performed.
-After 2,000 iterations no significant differences in the expression divergence were found (p-value = 0.27).
+After 2000 iterations no significant differences in the expression divergence were found (P-value = 0.27).